Ceremony Procedures & Seating

 There will be ample seating available for the Commencement ceremony.
 You do not need a ticket for family members and guests.
 Your guests may take their seats beginning at 9 a.m.
 Guests will be seated on a first-come, first-served basis, and should be seated by 9:45 a.m.

 Reserved seating is limited to handicapped guests and to those requiring special assistance.
-Please contact Julie Chalk, provost’s office, firstname.lastname@example.org, 301-696-3623, Alumnae Hall, Room 104 to make arrangements for special reserved seating.
 An interpreter for the hearing impaired will be available for both Baccalaureate and Commencement.
-Please contact Julie Chalk, 301-696-3623 if you need this service.
+Please contact Britton Muir, director of conference and events services at firstname.lastname@example.org, to make arrangements for special reserved seating.

 Only robes are required for the Baccalaureate ceremony; your class dink should be worn in place of your mortarboard.

 The robe should be closed.
 Under the robe, graduates should wear clothing appropriate for this special occasion.
 Jeans, t-shirts, flip-flops, etc. are not appropriate attire for the Baccalaureate Ceremony.

-Academic honor ribbons and dinks should be worn to Baccalaureate Mass.
+Academic honor ribbons and dinks should be worn to Baccalaureate.

 An interpreter for the hearing impaired will be available.

-Restrooms will be available in Coblentz Hall, Huntsinger Aquatic Center, Memorial Hall, Meyran Hall, Nicodemus Athletic Complex and the Ronald J. Volpe Athletic Center.
+Restrooms will be available in Coblentz Hall, Nicodemus Athletic Complex and the Ronald J. Volpe Athletic Center.